lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Main changes:

+* From -06 to -07:

+   * Changed transcript hash definition for TH_2 and TH_3
+   * Removed "EDHOC signature algorithm curve" from cipher suite
+   * New IANA registry "EDHOC Exporter Label"
+   * New application defined parameter "context" in EDHOC-Exporter
+   * Changed normative language for failure from MUST to SHOULD send error
+   * Made error codes non-negative and 0 for success
+   * Added detail on success error code
+   * Aligned terminology "protocol instance" ->  "session"
+   * New appendix on compact EC point representation
+   * Added detail on use of ephemeral public keys
+   * Moved key derivation for OSCORE to draft-ietf-core-oscore-edhoc
+   * Additional security considerations

 * From -05 to -06:
    * New section 5.2 "Message Processing Outline"
    * Optional inital byte C_1 = null in message_1